Geometric Learning of Canonical Parameterizations of $2D$-curves: Extended Abstract

-Whereas the quotient space by the group action is unique, sections, when they exist, are numerous.
-In fact, for trivial fiber bundles like the fiber bundle of parameterized curves studied in the present paper, the space of sections is infinite-dimensional.
-Therefore the present approach allows a lot of flexibility and can be customized for particular applications.
-It also allows to use a simple distance function on the total space of the fiber bundle in order to measure dissimilarities between orbits of objects under the symmetry group.
-Indeed, by restricting a simple distance function, like the $L^2$ distance, to the range of a chosen section, we obtain a distance function on the quotient space, which is easy to compute.
-An example of this construction of distance functions between curves irrespective of their parameterization is given in Section~\ref{section_distance}.
-They are straightforward to compute, and do not rely on any energy minimization algorithm.
-In a classification task, the section used to design the distance function measuring dissimilarities between orbits can be optimized to maximize separation of classes, solving a metric learning problem.
-In Section~\ref{section_geometric_learning}, we illustrate this methodology with a dataset of plane curves.
-More precisely, we optimize the Dunn index of clustering over a $2$-parameters family of sections corresponding to the curvature-weighted clock parameterizations defined in Section~\ref{Section_clock_parameterization}.
-This solution has a very low computational cost for fair results.
+When the quotient space by the group action is unique, sections, when they exist, are numerous.
+In~fact, for~trivial fiber bundles like the fiber bundle of parameterized curves studied in the present paper, the~space of sections is infinite-dimensional.
+Therefore, the~present approach allows for a lot of flexibility and can be customized for particular applications.
+It also allows us to use a simple distance function on the total space of the fiber bundle in order to measure dissimilarities between orbits of objects under the symmetry group.
+Indeed, restricting a simple distance function, such as the $L^2$ distance, to~the range of a chosen section, we obtain a distance function on the quotient space, which is easy to compute.
+An~example of this construction of distance functions between curves irrespective of their parameterization is given in Section~\ref{section_distance}.
+They are straightforward to compute, and~do not rely on any energy minimization algorithm.
+During~training for a classification task, the~section used to design the distance function measuring the dissimilarities between orbits can be optimized to maximize the separation of classes, solving a metric learning problem (see \cref{sec:metric_learning,section_geometric_learning}).
+Moreover, the~optimal section gives rise to an optimal correspondence between points along any pair of contours in the dataset, solving a registration task.
+It therefore allows us to interpolate between contours, leading to optimal deformations between shapes (see Figure~\ref{illustration-optimal_parameterization}).
+Last but not least, our standardization procedure can be integrated into all classification algorithms for contours as a pre-processing step, allowing us to improve classification performance (see Section~\ref{sec:class_results}).